Ride2Rail/incentive-provider/README.md

 # Limitations
 * The communication with the Agreement Ledger could be run in parallel to improve the response.
-However, the preliminary experiments showed favorable response times of the Agreement Ledger and thus there was no need to further optimise the code.
+However, the preliminary experiments showed favourable response times of the Agreement Ledger, and thus there was no need to further optimise the code.